Compiler: Comparison with interpreter

 With respect to making source code runnable, an interpreter provides a similar function as a compiler, but via a different mechanism.
 An interpreter executes code without converting it to machine code.
 Therefore, some interpreters execute source code while others execute an intermediate form such as bytecode.

-Hence a program compiled to native code tends to run faster than when interpreted.
-Environments with a bytecode-intermediate-form tends toward intermediate-speed.
-While Just-in-time compilation allows for native execution speed with a one-time startup processing time cost.
+A program compiled to native code tends to run faster than when interpreted, while environments with a bytecode-intermediate-form tends toward intermediate-speed.
+Alternatively, just-in-time compilation allows for native execution speed with a one-time startup processing time cost.

-For Low-level programming languages, such as assembly and C, it is typical that they are compiled, especially when speed is a significant concern, rather than being cross-platform supported.
-So that for such languages, there are more one-to-one correspondences between the source code and the resulting machine code, making it easier for programmers to control the use of hardware.
+Low-level programming languages, such as assembly and C, are typically compiled, especially when speed is a significant concern, rather than having cross-platform support.
+For such languages, there are more one-to-one correspondences between the source code and the resulting machine code, making it easier for programmers to control the use of hardware.

-In theory; a programming language can be used via either a compiler or an interpreter, but in practice, each language tends to be used with only one or the other.
+In theory, any programming language can be used via either a compiler or an interpreter, but in practice, languages tend to be used with only one or the other.
 Nonetheless, it is possible to write a compiler for a language that is commonly interpreted.
-For example, Common Lisp can be compiled to Java bytecode (and then interpreted by the Java virtual machine), as well as C code (then compiled to native machine code), or directly to native code.
+For example, Common Lisp can be compiled to Java bytecode (and then interpreted by the Java virtual machine), to C code (which can then be compiled again to native machine code), or directly to native code.